dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

 be placed into the master repository of the runtime as soon as possible.
 This will have 2 major effects.

-1. Individual commits are easier to review
+1. Individual commits are easier to review.

 2. Not all approaches for fixing problems will always be considered acceptable.
-    It is plausible that a some change may not ever be acceptable to take into the upstream git repo, and discovering such issues early can avoid large amounts of sunk cost
+    It is plausible that a some change may not ever be acceptable to take into the upstream git repo, and discovering such issues early can avoid large amounts of sunk cost.

 3. When some change is made which breaks other platforms, it will be relatively simple to identify the break.
-If changes are held until after all changes are complete and the product is fully functional, this work is likely to be much more difficult
+If changes are held until after all changes are complete and the product is fully functional, this work is likely to be much more difficult.

 Stage 1 Initial Bring Up
 ------------------------